vanvalenlab/kiosk-redis-consumer/README.md

 Custom consumers can be used to implement custom model pipelines.
 This documentation is a continuation of a [tutorial](https://deepcell-kiosk.readthedocs.io/en/master/CUSTOM-JOB.html) on building a custom job pipeline.

 Consumers consume Redis events.
 Each type of Redis event is put into a separate queue (e.g. `predict`, `track`), and each consumer type will pop items to consume off that queue.

-Each Redis event should have the following fields:

-- `model_name` - The name of the model that will be retrieved by TensorFlow Serving from `gs://<bucket-name>/models`
-- `model_version` - The version number of the model in TensorFlow Serving
-- `input_file_name` - The path to the data file in a cloud bucket.

-If the consumer will send data to a TensorFlow Serving model, it should inherit from `redis_consumer.consumers.TensorFlowServingConsumer` ([docs](https://deepcell-kiosk.readthedocs.io/projects/kiosk-redis-consumer/en/master/redis_consumer.consumers.html)), which has methods `_get_predict_client()` and `grpc_image()` which can send data to the specific model.
-The new consumer must also implement the `_consume()` method which performs the bulk of the work.
-The `_consume()` method will fetch data from Redis, download data file from the bucket, process the data with a model, and upload the results to the bucket again.
-See below for a basic implementation of `_consume()`:
+Consumers call the `_consume` method to consume each item it finds in the queue.
+This method must be implemented for every consumer.

+The quickest way to get a custom consumer up and running is to inherit from `redis_consumer.consumers.ImageFileConsumer` ([docs](https://deepcell-kiosk.readthedocs.io/projects/kiosk-redis-consumer/en/master/redis_consumer.consumers.html)), which uses the `preprocess`, `predict`, and `postprocess` methods to easily process data with the model.
+See below for a basic implementation of `_consume()` making use of the methods inherited from `ImageFileConsumer`:

 ```python
 def _consume(self, redis_hash):